Alia-lilo/Medex-Enterprise-lab/README.md

+> 📌 "This project is still ongoing — new parts will be added gradually as I continue to expand the infrastructure."
+>

 # Medex Enterprise Network &amp; System Documentation

 Welcome to my Medex Enterprise Lab — a full network and system infrastructure simulation